GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/js-code/javascript-in-extensions/index.md

 These 2 extensions instantiate a state on scenes:

-* The [Noise generator](/gdevelop5/extensions/noise/) instantiate a manager that give generators from their names.
+* The [Noise generator](/gdevelop5/extensions/noise/) instantiates a manager that gives generators from their names.
-* The [Curved movement](/gdevelop5/extensions/curved-movement/details/) also instantiate a manager for curves.
+* The [Curved movement](/gdevelop5/extensions/curved-movement/details/) also instantiates a manager for curves.

 ### Instantiate a state on an object